Suggested Emphasis: God is powerful and He can change the laws of nature to protect His people.

 - Show a map and the possible site of the crossing.

-- Encourage the children to celebrate God’s power over Pharaoh through song and dance.
+- Encourage the children to celebrate God’s power over Pharaoh through song and dance just like the people of Israel did (Exodus 15:20-21).
 Perhaps sing using some of the words of Exodus 15.
-Lead the children in thinking about what a celebration dance might have looked like.
-Then sing and dance!
+Lead the children in thinking about what a celebration dance might have looked like and then let them dance.
+Another idea is to call out various reasons to celebrate and let the children perform “dance moves” that depict this (God sent the 10 plagues-each plague could have a move, preparing for the Passover, leaving Egypt at night, etc.)

 - Use play-dough to make a model of today’s story.